-Parking is available at the Craigie Leisure Centre car park and overflow parking is also available adjacent to the southwestern primary entry point into Craigie Bushland.
-Frequently visitors to Craigie Bushland park their vehicles along the road access way adjacent to the skate park located behind the Craigie Leisure Centre.
+Parking is available at the City of Joondalup Leisure Centre - Craigie car park and overflow parking is also available adjacent to the south-western primary entry point into Craigie Bushland.
+Frequently visitors to Craigie Bushland park their vehicles along the road access way adjacent to the skate park located behind the City of Joondalup Leisure Centre - Craigie.